isabella232/dynamic-media-classic.en-1/help/application-setup.md

    >
    >If you did not use Dynamic Media Classic to upload and encode your video assets, Dynamic Media Classic shows all your individual encoded videos, even is this option is deselected.

-* **Show Refresh Subfolders Button** &ndash; Turn on or off the display of the subfolders Refresh button.
+* **Show Refresh Subfolders Button** - Turn on or off the display of the subfolders Refresh button.

 ### Dynamic Media Classic FTP Account

-* **Server** &ndash; Lists your FTP account server.
+* **Server** - Lists your FTP account server.

-* **User Name** &ndash; Lists your FTP account user name.
+* **User Name** - Lists your FTP account user name.

 ### Upload to Application

-* **Overwrite Images** &ndash; Dynamic Media Classic does not allow two files to have the same name.
+* **Overwrite Images** - Dynamic Media Classic does not allow two files to have the same name.
 Each item's Dynamic Media Classic ID (the image name minus the filename extension) must be unique.
 Because of this rule, the Upload dialog box has an Overwrite option.
 The exact effect of this option depends on the specified Overwrite Images option.
 These options specify how replacement images are uploaded: whether they replace the original images, or become duplicate images.
 Duplicate images are renamed with a “-1” (for example, chair.tif is renamed chair-1.tif).
 These options affect images uploaded to a different folder than the original or images with a different filename extension from the original (such as JPG, TIF, or PNG).
 (See Using the Overwrite Images option.)

-  * **Overwrite in current folder, same base image name/extension** &ndash; This option is the strictest rule for replacement.
+  * **Overwrite in current folder, same base image name/extension** - This option is the strictest rule for replacement.
 It requires that you upload the replacement image to the same folder as the original, and that the replacement image has the same filename extension as the original.
 If these requirements are not met, a duplicate is created.

-  * **Overwrite in current folder, same base asset name regardless of extension** &ndash; Requires that you upload the replacement image to the same folder as the original, however the filename extension can be different from the original.
+  * **Overwrite in current folder, same base asset name regardless of extension** - Requires that you upload the replacement image to the same folder as the original, however the filename extension can be different from the original.
 For example, chair.tif replaces chair.jpg.

-  * **Overwrite in any folder, same base asset name/extension** &ndash; Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
+  * **Overwrite in any folder, same base asset name/extension** - Requires that the replacement image has the same filename extension as the original image (for example, chair.jpg must replace chair.jpg, not chair.tif).
 However, you can upload the replacement image to a different folder than the original.
 The updated image resides in the new folder; the file can no longer be found in its original location

-  * **Overwrite in any folder, same base asset name regardless of extension** &ndash; This option is the most inclusive replacement rule.
+  * **Overwrite in any folder, same base asset name regardless of extension** - This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.

-* **Retain Publish** &ndash; Specifies whether a replacement image uploaded to Dynamic Media Classic retains the Ready to Publish setting of the image it is replacing, or the setting is specified on upload.
+* **Retain Publish** - Specifies whether a replacement image uploaded to Dynamic Media Classic retains the Ready to Publish setting of the image it is replacing, or the setting is specified on upload.

-* **Default Color Profiles** &ndash; Specifies the color profiles applied as part of Default Color Profile Options when adding CMYK images.
+* **Default Color Profiles** - Specifies the color profiles applied as part of Default Color Profile Options when adding CMYK images.

-* **Default Upload Options** &ndash; Opens the Upload Job Options dialog box, where you can specify default upload options.
+* **Default Upload Options** - Opens the Upload Job Options dialog box, where you can specify default upload options.
 For information about these options, see Upload options.

 ### Image Map Editor, to Application

-* **Default Image Mapping HREF** &ndash; Defines the default URL used for the image mapping href column.
+* **Default Image Mapping HREF** - Defines the default URL used for the image mapping href column.
 This URL is the default URL you see when you create new Image Maps.

-* **Default Image Mapping Template** &ndash; Defines the default Javascript for the image mapping href template.
+* **Default Image Mapping Template** - Defines the default Javascript for the image mapping href template.
 You can set custom code here to be executed whenever you click an image map.

 ### Other Settings, to Application

-* **Trash Can Clean Up Warnings** &ndash; Assets in the Trash are automatically removed within seven days.
+* **Trash Can Clean Up Warnings** - Assets in the Trash are automatically removed within seven days.
 Select “Send emails before trash items are automatically deleted” if you want notifications sent to company administrators when assets that are in the Trash are four days away from being permanently deleted.
 See Managing the Trash folder.

 ## Using the Overwrite Images option {#using-the-overwrite-images-option}